hacefresko/hacefresko.github.io/_pages/about.md

   - /posts/
 ---

-Hello there, I am hacefresko, a young hacker who loves everything about tech.
-I am currently working as a web pentester, while doing some vuln research in IoT devices and some occasionally bug bounty hunting in my free time.
-In this blog I will be posting about cool vulnerabilities that I've found and I could bring something valuable to the hacking community.
+Hello there, I am hacefresko, a young hacker who loves tech and likes to do some vuln research and occasional bug bounty hunting.
+In this blog, I'll be posting about cool vulnerabilities I've found and think they could bring something valuable to the hacking community.
 Anyways, enjoy and feel free to contact me on any of the provided links :)

+<pre></pre>